 INTERNATIONAL BUSINESS AND INVESTMENT TRANSACTIONS WITH CHINA

-These seminars were offered by CBS in the spring and summer semesters in Beijing and Hong Kong, respectively, and are taught by Shang-Jin Wei, N.T.
+This seminar was offered by CBS in the spring semester in Shanghai, and was taught by Shang-Jin Wei, N.T.
 Wang Professor of Chinese Business and Economy and director of the Jerome A. Chazen Institute of International Business.
 This case study of China discusses how the Chinese economy has gotten to where it is by managing three transitions simultaneously: from Marx to market, from an inward-looking Middle Kingdom to an externally-oriented world factory, and from farming to industrialization.
 It focuses particularly on the role of Hong Kong for international business in China.
 Finally, it considers factors that could influence the chance of success/failure of doing business in China, including the history that lives in the Chinese psyche, laws and regulations toward foreign investors, local financial and macroeconomic environment, corruption, and negotiation style.

 LAW AND LEGAL INSTITUTIONS IN CHINA